 However, the inhabitants of the new Jerusalem are the spirits of righteous people made perfect.
-So the issue today is not that of "going to Heaven" but to be a righteous person made perfect; because the justice on the earth that we desire cannot come until the new Jerusalem, the Bride of the Lamb, has been made perfect.
+So the issue today is not that of “going to Heaven,” but to be a righteous person made perfect, because the justice on the earth that we desire cannot come until the new Jerusalem, the Bride of the Lamb, has been made perfect.

 God had planned something better for us so that only together with us would they be made perfect.
 (Hebrews 11:40)

-As long as we view going to eternal residence in Heaven as our goal, we are missing the plan of God, which is to bring justice to the nations.
+As long as we view eternal residence in Heaven as our goal, we are missing the plan of God, which is to bring justice to the nations.
 Our goal is to be made perfect so we, through Jesus Christ, can bring the desired justice to the nations of the earth.

-Fortunately we do not have to wait until the end of the Kingdom Age to see justice temporarily established on the earth.
+Fortunately we do not need to wait until the end of the Kingdom Age to see justice temporarily established on the earth.
 God is preparing a Firstfruits company who follow the Lamb wherever He goes.
 They will return with Him.
 During the Kingdom Age, Christ and His Firstfruits will govern the nations with iron discipline.

 And having in a readiness to revenge all disobedience, when your obedience is fulfilled.
 (II Corinthians 10:6)

-All of us who are following the Lamb at this time should be revealing in ourselves that we are aliens and strangers; that we ardently are looking for our Kingdom to come with the Lord Jesus.
+All of us who are following the Lamb at this time should be revealing in ourselves that we are aliens and strangers, that we ardently are looking for our Kingdom to come with the Lord Jesus.
 We simply are not at home in the present antichrist world spirit.
 We are not in our own country as yet.

 If they had been thinking of the country they had left, they would have had opportunity to return.
 (Hebrews 11:15)